colophon

 other stuff a-flyleaf uses

-- Liquid documentation + API reference
+- code-specific: Liquid documentation + API reference; Google fonts downloader;

 - LibreOffice